TeamTopologies/Team-API-template/README.md

 ## Overview

-To improve the clarity of purpose for teams it can be useful to define a "Team API" for each team.
-Use this template to help teams think about their Team API.
+It can be useful to define a "Team API" for each team, to improve the team's clarity of purpose and help other groups understand how that team fits into the broader organization.
+Use this template to help teams think about how they would define their Team API.

 ## How to use